Birkenesavisa

-Birkenesavisa (The Birkenes Gazette) is a local Norwegian newspaper in the municipality of Birkenes in Aust-Agder county.
+Birkenesavisa (The Birkenes Gazette) is a local Norwegian newspaper in the municipality of Birkenes in Agder county.
 The newspaper was established in 2002 and it is issued 48 times a year.
 It is published in Birkeland, the administrative center of the municipality.
 The newspaper appears on Wednesdays and covers Birkeland, Herefoss, and Vegusdal.
 The chief editor is Geir Willy Haugen.